IP-CAM/Doofinder-search-service-in-Opencart-v.1.5.x-v.2.3.x/README.md

     </script>
 ```
  * The obtained script will be available from now on in your doofinder control panel.
+ * Remember you have to do this for every search engine you may have defined for the different language/currency combinations you may have available in your site.

 #### and then put it in your opencart site

  * Go to your _admin/modules/doofinder_ section of your opencart admin page.
 Paste the code obtained in the previous step.
+You'll find a text box for each combination of language/currency your site has available.
  * In that same page, you can add the module to whichever layout of your opencart site you want.